 - you offer enticements which turn out not to be available

-- offering 'free' products for which customers ultimately have to pay
+- you offer 'free' products for which customers ultimately have to pay

-- quoting prices that do not include all additional charges or costs
+- you quote prices that do not include all additional charges or costs

-- using a confidence or quality label or similar without permission to do so
+- you use a false certificate, quality mark, or similar label, or you use it without permission to do so

 Unfair competition by the government

-The government sometimes offers goods or services on the market.
-In order to prevent unfair competition here, they must abide by rules of conduct.
-If you believe they do not abide by these rules, you can first file a complaint with the responsible government organisation.
-You may also file your complaint with ACM.
-They may conduct an investigation into the alleged unfair competition.
-If it shows the government organisation breaking the law, ACM may impose a penalty.
+The government may compete with you as an entrepreneur.
+This competition cannot be unfair.
+In order to prevent unfair competition here, they must follow rules of conduct (in Dutch).
+Do you believe the government does not keep to the rules against unfair competition?
+You can file a complaint with the responsible government organisation.
+If you cannot work it out together, you can file your complaint with the ACM.
+They can conduct an investigation into the alleged unfair competition.
+If it shows the government organisation breaking the law, the ACM can impose a penalty.